-People often confuse me – Pamela Yellen – with Janet Yellen, the chairman of the Federal Reserve.
+People often confuse me – Pamela Yellen – with Janet Yellen, the former chairman of the Federal Reserve.

 I can understand the confusion – we share the same relatively rare last name (“Yellen”), we’re both women in finance (a male-dominated field), and we’re only six years apart in age.
 But that’s where the similarities end.

 Janet Yellen is the former head of the Fed, while if I were nominated, my first course of action would be to abolish the Fed.
 I’ll tell you why in a moment…

 Alas, I am not hopeful about the future of the economy with Ms. Yellen or Mr. Powell at the helm.
 The Fed is still printing money 24/7, forever blowing asset bubbles (and the inevitable bursts that follow), and throwing seniors and savers under the bus by keeping interest rates artificially – and dangerously – low.

 Of course, if this strategy works so well, why did we experience the slowest rebound from a recession in memory (if not in history)?

 There are a lot of reasons I’d abolish the Federal Reserve…

 For starters, it’s not federal, nor are there any reserves.
 It was conceived in 1910 during a secret meeting on Jekyll Island in Georgia of seven wealthy and well-connected bankers who controlled one-fourth of the total wealth of the entire world.
 Its purpose was to birth a banking cartel to protect its members from competition.
 (A fascinating book on this topic is The Creature from Jekyll Island, by G. Edward Griffin, available here on Amazon.com.)

 I learned of you from Bob Serling.
 VERY happy I did.
 Your ideas are improving my life exponentially.
 I have been talking to Brad in Utah at your suggestion.
 I strongly urge everyone to learn all they can about banking on their own.